What is blended learning?

 - Untrained Faculty: Teachers must be trained to incorporate new technologies successfully into their courses in a way that engages students, making the content accessible.

 - Faculty Flexibility: Teachers must be open to adjusting their teaching styles to accommodate new ways of delivering material.

 - Competing Priorities: Students must have the time to do coursework at home, despite the demands of their jobs or extra-curricular activities.

 - Access: Students must have access to the necessary technologies for blended learning to be successful.

 - Outdated Tools: The technology used in blended learning must be kept up to date, because students, more than most people, will be adopting the latest technologies.

 As you can see, the positives of blended learning far outweigh the negatives, and it’s apparent that students will encounter blended learning wherever they study.
 In fact, many post-secondary institutions such as George Brown College and the University of Toronto are already using this model in a number of courses, while school boards are also beginning to incorporate it into their curriculums.
+Organizations such as Blended Schools Network has begun to pop up in order to assist this transition.
 Why not be prepared?